SomaLogic/SomaDataIO/README.md

-If you run into any issues/problems with `SomaDataIO` full documentation of the most recent [release](https://github.com/SomaLogic/SomaDataIO/releases) can be found at our [pkgdown](https://somalogic.github.io/SomaDataIO/) website hosted by [GitHub](https://github.com/SomaLogic/SomaDataIO/).
+If you run into any issues/problems with `SomaDataIO` full documentation of the most recent [release](https://github.com/SomaLogic/SomaDataIO/releases) can be found at our [website of articles and workflows](https://somalogic.github.io/SomaDataIO/).
 If the issue persists we encourage you to consult the [issues](https://github.com/SomaLogic/SomaDataIO/issues/) page and, if appropriate, submit an issue and/or feature request.